ParhamP/altify/README.md

 3. Stream images using uploads.im API, and then with its URL, send request to Microsoft's API to caption.
 4. Filter images that are smaller than 200px width.
 4. Fill out the alt attributes for all the images.
-5. Write the edited HTML to the Desktop.
+5. Write an edited HTML file next to the file you selected.

 ## Captioned Images Samples